CiscoSE/stealthwatch-config-backup/README.md

 This script will downloaded all config backups from the Stealthwatch Enterprise Central Manager, for all the appliances managed by Stealthwatch Enterprise Central Manager.

-It will not create a backup of the Netflow database.
+It will not create a backup of the flow data on every Flow Collector.

 ## Use Case Description